 Many Indianapolis 500 fans can boast of attendance streaks.
 It’s part of what makes the race special.
 But can anyone match the perfect record owned by Dr. Richard Bennett of Pittsburgh, who has attended the race every year of his life?
 Including that part of his life before he was born?

 That goes back to either 1938 or ’39, depending on your opinion of when life begins.
-A podcast of my One on One conversation with Bennett from 2011 is available here, but I’ve written an updated version of one of the most incredible stories in Speedway history.
+A podcast of my One on One conversation with Bennett from 2011 is available here, but since then I’ve written an updated version of one of the most incredible stories in Speedway history.
 This article was written in 2016.